Movies that have been adapted into Broadway shows

 It was a beautiful "Day-o" when news of a Beetlejuice musical was announced.
 Based on the 1980s horror comedy, the musical follows the relationship between Lydia Deetz and a ghost with a penchant for a striped suit.
 Beetlejuice features songs made famous by the original film, including "Jump In The Line" and "The Banana Boat Song," as well as new music by Eddie Perfect.

 After a world premiere in Washington D.C, theatre fans called "Beetlejuice, Beetlejuice, Beetlejuice" for a Broadway transfer and that's what happened!
 Alex Brightman played the striped suit ghost at the Winter Garden Theatre, with Beetlejuice nominated for eight Tony Awards.
-Sadly, coronavirus forced the musical's early closure, but this ghost will hopefully be back one day.
 Read our review of Beetlejuice.

 Bring It On: The Musical